stenhaug/dssg_stanford/resources/eda_intro.md

 Work through your question.
 The output of your work will be an .Rmd file with insights, plots, and comments.
 Your code should be located in your own forked course_materials repository, and must be pushed to GitLab (remember: do not push .html output or data to GitLab).

+Take a look at RMarkdown [tips](https://r4ds.had.co.nz/r-markdown.html) from R for Data Science to help you out.

 ### EDA for your features

 Discuss as a group: